 Many job seekers look for things to include in a resume (and what not to include), but when it comes to the employer’s perspective, there’s not a whole lot out there.
 Knowing what to look for in a resume as a hiring manager is extremely important.
-But too many articles bypass this or just give the same advice over and over again.
+But too many articles bypass this or just give the same advice repeatedly.

 As a professional staffing and recruiting firm, knowing precisely what matters on a resume and what to look for in a potential candidate is essential to what we do.
-Our team at 4 Corner Resources (4CR) is dedicated to helping large and small businesses alike find the best candidates in an effort to be a valuable resource and partner for our clients.
+Our team at 4 Corner Resources (4CR) is dedicated to helping large and small businesses find the best candidates to be valuable resources and partners for our clients.
 Because of our years of experience and the knowledge we’ve learned over the past 16 years, we put together this article about what to look for in a resume.

 What Matters on a Resume